-- The Company put its customers' satisfaction first through its commitment to continuously developing high quality products and quick services.
+• The Company put its customers' satisfaction first through its commitment to continuously developing high quality products and quick services.
 The Company has adopted management systems for quality, environment, health and safety i.e. ISO 9001, ISO/TS 16949, ISO 14001, TIS/OHSAS 18001 in its operation to deliver products and services that satisfy its customers.
-The Company offered a responsive process to customer needs across various channels, to effectively listen and help understand customer's needs and expectations i.e. face to face meeting with a customer by management team, customer visit by sales team, monthly meeting, training, providing advice and assisting customers with issues related to its products. - The Company has a complaints handling process.
+The Company offered a responsive process to customer needs across various channels, to effectively listen and help understand customer's needs and expectations i.e. face to face meeting with a customer by management team, customer visit by sales team, monthly meeting, training, providing advice and assisting customers with issues related to its products.

+- The Company has a complaints handling process.
 If the customer was not satisfied with the product, the customer can feedback via the channel provided.
 All complaints will be recorded in the system and have to be preliminary responded within two days and immediately informed customer upon completion.
 There's also the satisfaction rating process and customer engagement survey to obtain an information to continue improving its products, services and system so that the Company can exceed its customer expectations. - Working Committee for Innovation of Value Added Steel Products and Services for the customers conducted a customer requirement analysis and cooperated with the Production Division to improve the value-added aspects of the products and services development for the customers.
-In 2018, the Company launched the new value-added products i.e. Extra Strength Steel, Steel solution and project as well as services i.e. product size control to increase customer's productivity and reduce the unnecessary loss of customers, ultra fast delivery for its urgent order to support customer.
-In 2018, the Company delivered innovative value-added products to customers for 24% of its total volume.
+In 2019, the Company launched the new value-added products including Extra Strength Steel solution which helps customers to create and expand the market for construction and freight vehicles, product design that meet customer's requirements in order to suit different needs for production of each customer, as well as services i.e. product size control to increase customer's productivity and reduce the unnecessary loss of customers, ultra fast delivery for its urgent order to support customer.
+In 2019, the Company delivered innovative value-added products to customers for 46% of its total volume.

-3.1.3 Stakeholder: Suppliers and Creditors
+3.1.3 Stakeholder: Suppliers and creditors

 • The Company focused on its supplier as a key stakeholders to help each other in the business.
 The Company treats all supplier equally on the basis of fair competition, respecting each other, building relationships and good cooperation, and strict compliance with contractual terms.
-The company has featured in the procurement process, which is a key to control costs, products and services quality.
-The procedures for procurement are set to ensure transparency, auditability and benefit maximization.
+The Company has featured in the procurement process, which is a key to control costs, products and services quality.
+The procedures for procurement are set to ensure transparency, auditability and benefit maximisation.